rritec/powerbi/Notebooks/PBI_03_04_Types_of_Filter.md

 [Refer and complete learning path](https://docs.microsoft.com/en-us/learn/modules/analyze-data-power-bi/1-filtering-data)

 ### Questions:
+1. How many Filters available in Power BI?

+    - Slicer
+    - Filter Pane
+        - Viz
+        - page
+        - all pages
+    - Drill Through
+    - Row-Level Security(RLS)
-1. What is the defualt sorting in slicer?
+2. What is the defualt sorting in slicer?
     - Ascending order
 1. Slicer by default will affect other pages visulizations? do you have any work arounds?
     - No, we have work arounds [Refer](https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-slicers#sync-and-use-slicers-on-other-pages)